Residential Real Estate

 • The GDP is still rising (although its rate of increase seems to be slowing a bit).

-• At 3.4% unemployment, NJ is now near to the national average, which is currently at 3.5% & leading economic indicators in NJ are now surpassing the nation.
+• At 3.5% unemployment, NJ is now near to the national average, which is currently at 3.6% & leading economic indicators in NJ are now surpassing the nation.
+And both Hunterdon and Somerset counties are in the 2.5% range.

 • The best paying and most attractive jobs are in NYC, pulling many of our millennials in that direction (although this trend is diminishing).